mhmood-sf/Snip/README.md

-the keyword 'snip' is used to define an abbreviation, the name comes after that, and then curly braces inside which is the expansion for the abbreviation. note the use of `<Left>` - these snips are just to translated to a vim `inoreabbrev` command, so everything you're allowed to do the same things here.
+the keyword 'snip' is used to define an abbreviation, the name comes after that, and then curly braces inside which is the expansion for the abbreviation. note the use of `<Left>` - these snips are just to translated to a vim `inoreabbrev` command, so everything you're allowed to do in the vim command, the same things you're allowed here.
 See `:h abbreviations` for more.

 #### snipexpr